-Many of our programmatic applications require unique source materials ranging from nanomaterials with unique morphologies, to functionalized particles, powders, wires, and polymers to name a few.
-As such,tailored synthesis or modifications to acquired materials is critical.
+Many of our programmatic applications require unique source materials ranging from nanomaterials with unique morphologies, to functionalized particles, powders, wires, and polymers, to name a few.
+As such, tailored synthesis or modifications to acquired materials is critical.
+Expanding into new cutting edge materials, such as those required for bio-printing, are new thrusts that should be pursued.